 Examples of what you might talk about in therapy include but are not limited to:

 Relationships aren’t just limited to those and the category of romantic relationships.
 They also include friendships and other bonds you might have in life.
 You can see an LGBTIA+ affirming therapist for individual therapy, couples therapy, family therapy, or even group therapy.
+Some of the benefits of group therapy for LGBTQIA+ is the platform to meet others who also experiences the same struggles as they do.
 In therapy, you can talk about any relationships that exist in your life.
-Since there are some specific matters that might affect LGBTIA+ people in relationships, like lack of acceptance from family members, LGBTIA+ therapy is a safe space to acknowledge and talk about those matters.

 Mental And Physical Health Conditions